Estrella-debug/11401_CS203A/StudyNote/Special01_ArithmeticsExpression.md

     * Binary: `+`, `-`, `*`, `/`
     * Unary: `-x` (negation), `sin(x)`

-> **⚠️ Important: Parentheses `()` are NOT part of the structure!**
-> Parentheses are just for humans or for temporary parsing.
-Once the expression is converted into a Tree or processed by a Stack, **the parentheses disappear** because the structure itself already defines the order.

 ### 1.2 Evaluation Rules

 How does the computer know what to solve first?